mobify/workshop--adaptivejs-site-1x/README.md

         }
     }
     ```

-    This will just output the full markup for each carousel, which won't really work for us.
-So let's try breaking it down a bit more.
+    Now, this code simply outputs the full markup for each carousel.
+Let's break it down even further.

-12. Update the `categories` key so that it returns a list of objects that contain the category title, and collection of products for the category:
+12. In the `home.js` view file, update the `categories` key to return a list of objects that contain the category title and collection of products for the category with the following code snippet:

     ```javascript
         discountBanner: function() {